Arrhenius Rate Constant Calculator

 Beyond This Calculator: Estimating Activation Energy from Data

-This tool assumes you already know A and Ea.
-In practice, these parameters are frequently estimated from experimental rate constants measured at different temperatures using an Arrhenius plot:
+This page assumes you already know A and Ea.
+In practice, those values are often extracted from measured rate constants taken at several temperatures.
+A common approach is to build an Arrhenius plot of ln(k) versus 1/T.

 Assumptions and Limitations

-- Simple Arrhenius temperature dependence: The calculation assumes that the rate constant follows a single exponential dependence on 1/T with constant A and Ea.
-Many real reactions show curvature in Arrhenius plots at very high or very low temperatures.
+• Simple Arrhenius temperature dependence: The model assumes a single exponential dependence on 1/T with approximately constant A and Ea.
+Some reactions show curvature in Arrhenius plots, especially over very wide temperature ranges.

-- Fixed gas constant and unit system: The calculator uses R = 8.314 J·mol−1·K−1 and assumes activation energy is entered in kJ·mol−1.
-If you enter Ea in different units without converting, the result will be numerically incorrect.
+• Fixed unit system: This calculator uses R = 8.314 J·mol−1·K−1 and expects activation energy in kJ·mol−1.
+Entering different units without converting will give incorrect results.

 Summary

-The Arrhenius rate constant calculator provides a fast way to compute how reaction rates change with temperature based on the Arrhenius equation k = A · exp(−Ea / (R · T)).
-By entering a frequency factor, an activation energy in kJ·mol−1, and a temperature in kelvin, you can obtain a consistent rate constant in units that match your chosen frequency factor.
-The explanatory sections above outline the underlying theory, show how the formula is implemented, demonstrate a worked example, and highlight the key assumptions and limitations you should keep in mind when applying the results.
+The Arrhenius rate constant calculator gives you a quick way to estimate how reaction rate changes with temperature by applying k = A · exp(−Ea / (R · T)).
+Enter a frequency factor, an activation energy in kJ·mol−1, and a temperature in kelvin, and the tool returns a rate constant in units consistent with your chosen frequency factor.
+If you keep the units straight and remember the model assumptions, the result is a very useful shorthand for understanding thermal sensitivity in chemical kinetics.